Redwood Valley Railway: Cars and other stock

-A favorite with both young and old is the caboose.
-Based on a D&RGW 36" gauge prototype, this "short" center cupola caboose has graced the end of most revenue trains for over 30 years.
+The caboose attracts many visitors and is based on a D&RGW 36" gauge prototype.
+This "short" center cupola caboose has held the place of the end of most revenue trains for over 30 years.
+While there is a hatch in the back of the caboose to enter, it is not recommended for customers to use for safety reasons.

 Future projects

 Parts for a 2-4-4 Forney and a 2-6-0 exist, but currently remain unassembled.
 Plans for a second caboose and a lavish, scale (down to the furniture, wallpaper, and bar with tiny glasses) business car are in the works.

 As of late-2024, the boiler and frame for number 13, the aforementioned 2-6-0 have been manufactured and are on-site.
 Not to be confused with a visiting GSP&P 13 from the Glenwood, Southpark and Pacific.